karrot-dev/yunity.org/user/pages/10.heartbeat/2018-09-16/item.md

 ## [Karrot](https://karrot.world)

-Since Janina and Tilmann left for their bike trip activity is quietened down somewhat, but not to zero!
+Since Janina and Tilmann left for their bike trip activity has quietened down somewhat, but not to zero!

-Despite being on a bike trip, Tilmann managed to start work on [adding proper notifications](https://github.com/yunity/karrot-frontend/pull/1099) (a bit like the "bell" in foodsharing.de).
+Despite this, Tilmann managed to start work on [adding proper notifications](https://github.com/yunity/karrot-frontend/pull/1099) (a bit like the "bell" in foodsharing.de).

 Me and Taïs [started thinking about](https://github.com/yunity/karrot-frontend/issues/354#issuecomment-421329381) how to implement more types of locations (fair share points, drop off points, etc.).

 ![](45586325-e646ea80-b8ec-11e8-9055-b221dc5d81a3.png)
 _Taïs did a bit of wireframing_

-Taïs also translated the rest of the frontend into French - and got her instant karma for doing it as someone from the uni came and gave us 10 or so packs of sandwiches leftover that they needed to get rid of :) ... we now need to work out how to put the translations into the app properly (so far Tilmann has always done it).
+Taïs also translated the rest of the frontend into French - and got her instant karma as someone from the uni came and gave us 10 or so packs of sandwiches that they needed to get rid of :) ... we now need to work out how to put the translations into the app (so far Tilmann has always done it).

-I [fixed a bug](https://github.com/yunity/karrot-frontend/issues/1097) that was making it difficult to manage the group application chat, there was [a bit of dreaming](https://community.foodsaving.world/t/occupy-both-spots-feature-suggestion/111) about whether it should be possible to take all the slots for a pickup, some [more thoughts](https://github.com/yunity/karrot-frontend/issues/1096) about how to improve email reply parsing, and probably more!
+I [fixed a bug](https://github.com/yunity/karrot-frontend/issues/1097) that was making it difficult to manage the group application chat, there was [a bit of dreaming](https://community.foodsaving.world/t/occupy-both-spots-feature-suggestion/111) about whether it should be possible to take _all_ the slots for a pickup, some [more thoughts](https://github.com/yunity/karrot-frontend/issues/1096) about how to improve email reply parsing, and probably more!

 _by Nick_